 Viola tectiflora W.Becker

-Viola tectiflora is a small, stemless annual plant that belongs to the group of Rosulate Violas.
+Viola tectiflora is a small, stemless annual or short-lived perennial that belongs to the group of Rosulate Violas.
 It forms rosettes, up to 2 inches (5 cm) in diameter, of semi-succulent, usually purplish-brown leaves with hairy scalloped edges.
 The leaves change color to blend in with their backgrounds.
 Flowers are white tinged with pink and appear from spring to early summer.

-The specific epithet "tectiflora" derives from the Latin words "tecti," meaning "cover" and "flora," meaning "flowers," and refers to the flowers and fruits covered by overlapping leaves.
+The specific epithet "tectiflora" derives from the Latin words "tecti," meaning "cover" and "flora," meaning "flowers," and refers to the flowers covered by overlapping leaves.

 Rosulate Violas have a reputation for being difficult to keep alive.
 Cold conditions, soil that contains adequate amounts of nutrients, and as much light as possible, are essential.